studio1902/statamic-peak-docs/docs/getting-started/upgrade-guide.md

 * SEO 2.0
 * Browser Appearance 2.0
 * Tools 3.0

-If you intent to install these you're going to have to do some manual changes to your blueprints to support sections and import the correct fieldsets from the addons.
-The changes are listed in these [Release Notes](https://github.com/studio1902/statamic-peak/releases/tag/v12.0).
-Only [this PR](https://github.com/studio1902/statamic-peak/pull/314) is required.
-Other updates are optional.
+If you plan to install these, you'll need to manually update your blueprints to support sections and import the appropriate fieldsets from the add-ons.
+The required changes are outlined in these [Release Notes](https://github.com/studio1902/statamic-peak/releases/tag/v12.0).
+Only [this PR](https://github.com/studio1902/statamic-peak/pull/314) is necessary; all other updates are optional.